rose-collectionservices/collection-services-manual/06-LOCAL PRACTICE/readme.md

 * In ASpace, for the archival object that is missing, add a Conditions Governing Access Note to restrict the item and make it not requestable.
   	* Publish = true
+  	* Restriction Begin = Date item was confirmed as missing
-  	* Local Access Restriction Type = Select restricted
+  	* Local Access Restriction Type = Select restricted [This will make the entire container unrequestable, but that is ok since it has been moved to a missing "container"]
-  	* Content = Item/folder is missing
+  	* Content = Item/folder is missing as of (date)
 * Add the missing item to the [Missing Manuscript Items spreadsheet](https://emory.sharepoint.com/:x:/s/EUVRoseLibrary/Ecxmy26MqsJMkF11zYyEG7wBB6TjioNCqMvxwRIzjhDg-g?e=DIInor)